Dual Degree Programs

 For students in dual degree programs, 12 hours of elective credits in the JD program are waived in consideration of completion of the dual degree.
-Students must be seperately admitted to both degree programs in order to pursue a dual degree, the qualitative requirements of both degrees must be fully met, and the two degrees must be earned simultaneously.
+Students must be separately admitted to both degree programs in order to pursue a dual degree, the qualitative requirements of both degrees must be fully met, and the two degrees must be earned simultaneously.
 Students must begin coursework in the second degree program prior to beginning the fifth semester of law school work.
 Also, no coursework completed prior to official matriculation in the law school may be counted towards the law school degree.

 Students may complete the three-year JD program and the two-year MBA program in four academic years by completing 133 credit hours (including a 7-credit-hour overload which can be taken during the academic year or during the summer semester).

 The School of Law allows dual degree students to use 12 credit hours from the MBA to fulfill both JD and MBA requirements.
 The Weatherhead School of Management allows dual degree students to use 12 credit hours from the School of Law to fulfill both MBA and JD requirements.
 Students must achieve a grade of C or better to receive double credit for the courses.
 This reduces the total number of hours required for the two degrees by 24 credit hours.

 JD/MBA students may enroll only on a full-time basis, except during summer sessions.
 Dual degree students must receive both the JD and the MBA degrees simultaneously upon completion of degree requirements at both schools in order to receive the 24 hours of cross-credits described above.

 Throughout the dual degree program, JD/MBA students continue to register in the first school they attended.
 After completion of both degree programs, two separate diplomas are awarded.
 Course work for both programs must be completed within six years of the date of initial enrollment in either program.